 Why do rumors spread so fast?

 The point of journalism is to tell the truth, state the facts; this is the case for both mainstream and independent media.
 Although independent media isn't always as credible or trusted as mainstream media, they are still held to the same standards.
-In this modern era, with the invention of the Internet, information is just a click away.

 This means that fact checking should be easy for any media outlet and that anything suspicious or not confirmed should not be published, in my opinion.
 Without fact checking, how can we ethically print something and present it as fact?